yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps_03.md

     git commit -m "README.md update"
     git push --set-upstream origin feature/update-readme
     ```
-1. Using Github, manually make a small change (for ex: add an extra blank line at the end) to README.md in `feature/update-readme` branch.
+1. Using Github, manually make a small change (for ex: add an extra blank line at the end) to README.md in the `feature/update-readme` branch.

      ![](media/update9.png "Create pull request")